b1naryth1ef/rowboat-docs/src/setup.md

 Starboard allows users to vote on messages using :star: reactions.
 After the specified "min_stars" amount is reached on a message, it gets posted to the starboard channel.
 A sort of "Hall of Fame" for great messages.

 "channels" Channel ID.
 Sets the which channel starred messages should be posted to.
 "clear_on_delete" Boolean.
 Dictates whether a starboard entry is deleted if the original message is deleted.
 "min_stars" Integer.
 Sets the minimum number of star reactions required before a message is posted to the starboard.
 "star_color_max" Integer.
 Sets the number of stars required before the starboard entry gets a :star2: icon instead of a regular :star:.
 Only for aesthetics.
 "prevent_self_star" Boolean.
 Prevents a user from starring their own message by removing the reaction.

 ### Reddit

 ```
   reddit:
     subs:
       discordapp:
         channel: 281855195095236608
         mode: plain
         nsfw: false
         include_stats: true
 ```

 "subs" String.
 Subreddits which the bot pulls from.
 Similar to modlog in that you can setup multiple subreddits on multiple channels.
 "channel" Channel ID.
 "mode" String.
 Format of the entries.
-Options: PRETTY, PLAIN "nsfw" Boolean.
+Options: PRETTY, PLAIN
+"nsfw" Boolean.
 Whether to include NSFW posts.
 "include_stats" Boolean.
-Whether to include stats such as upvotes,
+Whether to include statistics about the post.